Unsubscribe for a Tidy Inbox

 Enhance Your iPhone Email Management with Clean Email

-You can use Clean Email to make managing any inbox you already have better because it works with Apple Mail, iCloud Mail, and other IMAP accounts.
-The app works in the background to screen, filter, and sort messages, but you are always the one who decides what happens to your emails.
-There is no pressure, and that makes a difference.
+You can use Clean Email to make managing any inbox you already have better because it works with Apple Mail, iCloud Mail, and other IMAP accounts on your iPhone, iPad, or Mac and as a web app.

 Use cases: